Sitecore/developer-portal/apps/devportal/data/markdown/pages/downloads/Sitecore_Connect_for_Content_Hub/index.md

 ---
-title: Sitecore Connect™ for Content Hub
+title: "Sitecore Connect™ for Content Hub"
-description: 'Sitecore Connect™ for Content Hub gives web editors, content/digital marketers:

-    The ability to work with content created in Sitecore Content Hub.
+description: "Sitecore Connect™ for Content Hub gives web editors, content/digital marketers:    The ability to work with content created in Sitecore Content Hub.
 Content is automatically created and updated when changes are made in Sitecore Content Hub.
 The ability to select assets directly from DAM from within the Sitecore environment.
-Users can select and Incorporate assets into their web and digital experience creation and delivery.
+Users can select and Incorporate assets into their web and digital experience creation and delivery."
-'
 origin: https://dev.sitecore.net/Downloads/Sitecore_Connect_for_Content_Hub.aspx
 ---